dashaangelov/final-project/README.md

 # Dariya Angelova's Final Project

-This appliacation is a demonstration of Access Control with Obligations.
+This application is a demonstration of Access Control with Obligations.
 It is a gamified resource to teach people more about this topic.

 ## Installation